bondress/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ contains a script that replaces all characters A and c from input to Z and e respectively.

 20-hiago contains a script that removes all letters c and C from input.

+21-reverse contains a script that reverses its input.